 Lewy Body Dementia (LBD) can be tricky to diagnose, especially if the memory problems start first.
 The brains of people with LBD are also low in acetylcholine.
 This is why they often respond well to traditional acetylcholinesterase (ah-see-tel-col-een-es-ter-aze) inhibitors like rivastigmine (Exelon).
 And why a diagnosis of Alzheimer’s Disease may be given at first, until the other symptoms start appearing.
 Other symptoms that help me to decide if I am dealing with LBD include:

 - acting out dreams (I find this out from the bed partner)

 - confusion that seems to come and go (again, information that I find out from people close to the person with dementia)

 - problems with “automatic” functions like blood pressure control

-- movement problems including tremors
+- movement problems including falls and tremors

 - hallucinations, or seeing/hearing things that others do not.
 Hallucinations are usually visual and are not always disturbing to the person.

 The Lewy Body Dementia Association has an excellent website with much more information.
 Please click here to go to the site.